sefm-conference/2025/_pages/callforpapers.md

 Formal Methods will be held between 12 and 14 November 2025, with workshops taking place on 10 and 11 November 2025.

 ## Important dates
-- Abstract submission: TO BE ANNOUNCED
+- Abstract submission: June 6, 2025
-- Paper submission: TO BE ANNOUNCED
+- Paper submission: June 20, 2025
 - Artifact submission: TO BE ANNOUNCED
-- Author notification:TO BE ANNOUNCED
+- Author notification: August 11, 2025
+- Camera ready: August 29, 2025
 - Workshops: 10-11 November 2024
 - Conference: 12-14 November 2024